 Take time before the conference and plan your “elevator pitch.”
 This is quick description of your business.
 It should be short and clear, a statement that could be easily shared on an elevator ride.
 You must practice this pitch until you are confident and comfortable sharing it with a stranger.
 It will feel awkward, but having a strong pitch is essential.
 If you are striking up a conversation with a brand or potential collaborator, your ability to clearly and confidently share details about your business puts you out in front.

 For example, my 2 sentence pitch for RD2RD is below.

 RD2RD is a marketplace for RDs a to buy, sell and share digital downloads.
 From handouts to presentations and business tools all available for immediate download, it is a destination for quality nutrition resources and a way for RDs to share their wisdom and earn extra income.

-This includes researching special events you can register for and scoping out planned networking opportunities offered by practice groups or brands.
-It means looking at the exhibitors and identifying specific brands/companies you want to connect with.
+Take time to research special events you can register for and scoping out planned networking opportunities offered by dietetic practice groups (DPGs) or brands.
 Look at the conference schedule and identify opportunities to grab coffee, lunch or even a morning walk with people you meet.
-If you have identified these times already, you can easily suggest one and capitalize on a business-building opportunity.

 Then, follow-up.
 Send an email.
 Schedule a Skype.
 Follow new contacts on LinkedIN or social media.
 Make effort to cultivate the fruits of your networking labor!

-Networking at FNCE® is an incredibly opportunity for your business but requires that you plan and execute.
-You might think that as a newbie entrepreneur, you should use this first big conference as a chance to watch and learn.
-Consider the return on investment if you crafted a networking plan and nailed your elevator pitch.
+Networking at FNCE is an incredibly opportunity for your business, but requires that you plan and execute.
+Don’t think that as a newbie entrepreneur, you need to just watch and learn.
+Get organized and craft a networking plan and nail your elevator pitch.